garvit3835/how-to-guides/releases-beta/how-to-guides/resolving-a-cherry-pick-failure.md

 # Resolving a Cherry-Pick Failure

-This guide walks you through the steps to handle a failed cherry-pick during a release process in Aviator.
-Cherry-picking allows you to selectively integrate specific changes (commits) into a base release.
-If a conflict occurs, you can resolve it manually.
+Cherry-picking is a common workflow in version control that allows you to selectively integrate specific changes (commits) from one branch into another.
+However, sometimes a cherry-pick can fail due to a merge conflict.
+This document will guide you through managing such a scenario during a release process in Aviator.

 Setup a repository, connect it to Aviator and [create a release project](./creating-a-release-project.md) for this guide.